MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 Specifies the time on the local computer to check for definition updates.

 To specify a value, enter it as a time span: `hh:mm:ss` where `hh` = hours, `mm` = minutes and `ss` = seconds.
 For example, `13:30:00` indicates 1:30 PM.
+The default value is `01:45:00` (1:45 AM).

-If you don't specify a value for this parameter, Windows Defender checks for definition updates 15 minutes before the scheduled scan time by default.
+The value of this parameter is meaningful only if the value of the **SignatureScheduleDay** isn't 8 or Never (the default value).

 ```yaml
 Type: DateTime